Acoustic signature: Trimaran warships

-For a time the Royal Navy toyed with the idea of the trimaran hulled Future Surface Combatant.
+For a time Britain's Royal Navy toyed with the idea of the trimaran hulled Future Surface Combatant.
 These would have had a very low acoustic signature.
-With three blade like hulls these ships would have cut through the water with a minimum of hydrodynamic noise.
-Radiated mechanical noise would also be minimised by using propulsors powered by a diesel-electric power plant; with the diesels being placed in the superstructure to mechanically isolate them from the water.
-This project got as far as the construction of the research ship RV Triton to test the principle of a large scale trimaran design.
+With three blade-like hulls, these ships would have cut through the water with a minimum of hydrodynamic noise.
+Radiated mechanical noise would also be minimised by using propulsors powered by a diesel-electric power plant, with the diesels being placed in the superstructure to mechanically isolate them from the water.
+This project got as far as the construction of the research ship RV Triton to test the principle of a large-scale trimaran design.